 Spanish Education (K-12)

-Preparation of the Second Language Teacher Professional at Mars Hill College ensures that at the end of the beginning second language sequence at Mars Hill College, the student will be able to write sentences in the target/second language using appropriate verb, noun, adjective, and article agreement in the present indicative tense, the preterit and the imperfect (past) tenses.
+Preparation of the Second Language Teacher Professional at Mars Hill University ensures that at the end of the beginning second language sequence at Mars Hill University, the student will be able to write sentences in the target/second language using appropriate verb, noun, adjective, and article agreement in the present indicative tense, the preterit and the imperfect (past) tenses.
 The student will be able to respond verbally in the target/second language to basic spoken cues.
 It is important to develop the skills/abilities to answer questions in the present and past tenses with simple sentences, produce basic greetings, use the appropriate command/imperative forms, and comprehend basic oral information in the target/second language.
 A final goal of the beginning sequence in the second language is for the student to understand the gist of a simple reading passage in the target/second language.